 Hidden variables

-You can use URL parameters to pass data into hidden variables in your Responsly surveys.
-This allows you to include information you already know in the survey link, helping you personalize the respondent’s experience and get richer insights from your results.
+This lets you include information you already know in the survey link, personalise the respondent’s experience and get richer insights from results.

-Hidden fields are available from the Professional Plan.
+Hidden fields are available from the Professional plan.

 What is a hidden variable?

-A hidden variable is a piece of information that is passed through the survey URL.
-It is invisible to respondents but stored together with their answers.
-You can use it to track respondents, add context, or personalize survey content.
+It’s invisible to respondents but stored together with their answers.
+You can use it to track respondents, add context or personalise survey content.

-• Prefilling form fields so respondents don’t have to type known details.
+• prefilling form fields so respondents don’t have to type known details,

-• Sending UTM parameters to track marketing campaigns.
+• sending UTM parameters to track marketing campaigns.

 Create a hidden variable